WHERE: North Port Oval

 SETTING THE SCENE

-The match will kick off the ‘Love the Game’ Finals series, a partnership between AFL Victoria and the Victorian Responsible Gambling Foundation.
+The third week of finals will continue the ‘Love the Game’ series, a partnership between AFL Victoria and the Victorian Responsible Gambling Foundation.
 The Foundation’s ‘Love the Game’ campaign reminds adults and the kids in their care that sport and betting don’t have to go together – whether a player or a fan, it’s about loving the game, not the odds.

 HOW TO FOLLOW?

-Those unable to attend will be able to watch the action unfold on the VFL live stream, available via vfl.com.au from 2:00PM or alternatively, tune into 3WBC for a live radio broadcast.
+However, those unable to attend will be able to watch all the action unfold, with the first bounce to the final siren televised live on Channel 7 from 2:00PM.
+Alternatively, fans can tune into SEN or 3WBC for a live radio broadcast.

 Running commentary will also be provided by our official social channels over the course of the match; with Twitter the destination for play by play action, and Facebook and Instagram providing updates by the quarter.